log-store/log-ship/site/docs/intro.md

 We think you'll come to love how easy yet adaptable log-ship is to get setup and running in your environment!

-## A Typical Logging Architecture

-log-ship is just one component in the typical logging architecture.
-Most logging architectures consist of 2 or 3 parts:

-1. **shipper** - Responsible for reading logs from your system or application, optionally parsing and filtering them, and passing them along to either a queue or storage system.
-2. **queue** - An optional component responsible for queuing logs before they're inserted into a log storage system.
-Parsing and filtering may also occur at this step.
-3. **storage & analytics** - Responsible for providing a user interface into your logs for searching and aggregating.

-log-ship fulfills the requirements of the first component of this architecture.
-It allows you to easily parse, filter, and send your logs from a file to the next component in the architecture: queue or storage & analytics.
-While log-store was built by the same developers as [log-store](https://log-store.com) (could you tell from the name?), it can be used with any queue or storage & analytics system.

 ## How log-ship Works

 log-ship provides an easy, but extensible, way to ship logs by using the concept of routes.
 A route is simply a configuration